State Policies Expanding Access to Behavioral Health Care in Medicaid

 - West Virginia removed an MCO network requirement in FY 2021 that required MCOs to contract with all SUD providers; MCOs may now make contracting decisions based upon provider quality.

 Most states allow MCOs to use “in lieu of” authority to cover certain behavioral health services, particularly to allow coverage of services provided in IMDs.
-Thirty10 of 37 responding MCO states indicated permitting at least one ILOS as of July 1, 2021; of these, 23 reported that the permitted ILOS included certain behavioral health services.
-By far, the most commonly cited ILOS was services provided to nonelderly adults in IMDs, which are otherwise ineligible for Medicaid funding except through in lieu of or waiver authority (21 states).11 Nine states also mentioned other approved behavioral health services (including mental health and SUD services).12 Finally, two states mentioned plans to add behavioral health ILOS in FY 2022.13
+Thirty10 of 37 responding MCO states indicated permitting at least one ILOS as of July 1, 2021; of these, more than three-quarters reported that the permitted ILOS included certain behavioral health services.
+By far, the most commonly cited ILOS was services provided to nonelderly adults in IMDs, which are otherwise ineligible for Medicaid funding except through in lieu of or waiver authority.11 Some states also mentioned other approved behavioral health services (including mental health and SUD services).
+Finally, at least two states plan to add behavioral health ILOS in FY 2022.12

 Across the 2021 budget survey questions discussed in this brief, all responding states reported at least one initiative to expand access to behavioral health care in Medicaid.
 Some states reported initiatives across many areas, often as part of wide-ranging statewide initiatives identified as top priorities for their Medicaid program—examples include California’s CalAIM initiative, Colorado’s behavioral health care coordination efforts, Massachusetts’ Roadmap for Behavioral Health Reform, Montana’s pending HEART Section 1115 demonstration and parallel service additions, and Washington’s efforts to build an effective community behavioral health system.
 Further information is needed to understand in more detail how these reported behavioral health initiatives operate and the extent to which states are promoting referrals and treatment or receipt of other benefits following screenings.